tnc-ny-science/NYC_GRTA_PriorityCDMap/README.md

 - [boroughLayer.geojson](./data/boroughLayer.geojson) - Borough Boundaries geojson file sourced from Borough Boundaries (Clipped to Shoreline) available from [NYC Planning -  Bytes of the Big Apple](https://www1.nyc.gov/site/planning/data-maps/open-data.page#district_political).

+## Bundling using parcel.js

+To bundle this using [parcel.js](https://parceljs.org/) users can follow instructions [here](https://parceljs.org/getting_started.html).
+The output gets bundled into the `/dist` folder.
+Add the `.cache` folder to the `.gitignore` file.

+The files in the data folder are not bundled as part of this process.
+From within the top-level folder users can copy the data for full functionality in a terminal using bash:

+`cp -r  data/ dist/data`

 ## Reporting Issues
 If you experience issues with this tool, please report.
 Our preference is that users file an issue, with as much info as possible [via the issues tab here](https://github.com/tnc-ny-science/NYC_GRTA_PriorityCDMap/issues).
 Include Browser and version, and clear description of the issue including:
  - Expected behavior